 Root Canal Therapy: Procedure

 Stubbs Dental patients can trust that he will deliver an effective and gentle root canal therapy treatment.
 Your procedure will begin with your dentist carefully numbing your tooth and the adjacent gum tissue.
+Sedation is also available if you feel especially anxious.
 Next, he will access the pulp chamber by creating a very small hole through a portion of the outer tooth enamel.

 The infected pulp that is causing your pain will be removed through this small portal.
 To prevent further infection, the area will be sterilized.
 The chamber will then be filled with a rubber-like substance that will fortify the tooth.
 The hole will then be sealed and the healthy remainder of the tooth will be reshaped to accommodate a dental crown.